johnalison/obsidian-notes/1-projects/Mixed2.0/Run3 Synthetic Data.md

 - [ ] Jets with 3 medium b-jets

+v6:
+- like v5 but now rho correction when declustering.

 v5:
 - like v4, but with splitting functions that use the JEC calbiration